vicrucann/vicrucann.github.io/_pages/resources.md

 List of project from which I learned a lot about software architecture and best coding practices:

 * [Charm](https://github.com/KDAB/Charm) is an excellent source of Qt-based application.
 Very valuable CMake files and general usage of Qt classes.
-* [OpenMVG](https://github.com/openMVG/openMVG) - an open source library created by one of my previous collegues.
-From there I learned a lot about continious integration tools that can be used together with github.
+* [OpenMVG](https://github.com/openMVG/openMVG) - an open source library created by one of my previous colleagues.
+From there I learned a lot about continuous integration tools that can be used together with github.
 * [QOwnNotes](https://github.com/pbek/QOwnNotes) is a multi-platform project with a neat structure and wide range of CI tools incorporated.

 # Entertainment